Peanut-Free/Nut-Free Directory

 As previously stated, support groups provide mental and practical support for people who are experiencing the same challenges associated with food allergies.
 Support groups decrease feelings of isolation and discrimination as you learn that other people understand and appreciate the obstacles you must overcome while treating your allergy.
 They also increase coping skills as you learn from and share your own tips for managing allergies.
 Learning new skills and decreasing allergy-related anxiety enhances your well-being and your sense of empowerment.

-Online support groups provide a forum for people to share their thoughts and experiences, whereas group therapy is moderated by a trained mental health provider.
+Online support groups provide a forum for people to share their thoughts and experiences, whereas in-person group therapy is moderated by a trained mental health professional.
 It's important to remember that the people you interact with online are expressing their own opinions and may not have a medical background.

 Sources: WebMD, Mayo Clinic